Nathan Healy

 Leasing Solar Panels

-Colorado Springs homeowners served by Colorado Springs Utilities have access to Power Purchase Agreements (PPA) through Palmetto.
-With a PPA, you pay for the electricity your solar panels produce at a set rate per kilowatt-hour rather than a fixed monthly payment.
+For Colorado Springs homeowners served by Colorado Springs Utilities, Palmetto offers Power Purchase Agreements (PPAs) as an alternative to buying solar panels outright.
+With a PPA, you pay only for the electricity your panels produce at a set rate per kilowatt-hour, avoiding the upfront system cost entirely.

 Go solar without the investment